codefresh-io/docs.codefresh.io/_docs/troubleshooting/runtime-issues.md

 #### Timeout error, either for applications or while waiting for the installation to complete
 **Possible cause**
   `Cron-executer` has identified that not all your applications are synced and healthy.
-  CSDP runtime installation syncs app status at 10-minute intervals.
+  Codefresh runtime installation syncs app status at 10-minute intervals.
 The timeout occurs if after the last status sync, at least one application is either not synced or healthy.

 **Possible actions**